 It is vital that Continuing Medical Education is free from commercial bias.
-Consequently, all individuals involved in planning or presenting educational content must undergo full conflict of interest management.
-Financial conflicts with commercial interests must be identified, managed, then shared with participants.
-Supporting documentation must be maintained by the Office of CME and Lifelong Learning.
-Fortunately, MiCME automates and simplifies these steps, ensuring Educational Planners can easily meet CME requirements.
+All individuals involved in planning or presenting educational content must undergo conflict of interest identification and management.
+Financial conflicts with commercial interests must be identified, managed, and shared with participants.

 What is a Conflict of Interest?

-A Conflict of Interest arises when an individual has a relevant financial relationship with a commercial interest (i.e., a pharmaceutical company or medical device manufacturer) whose products or services are used on (or consumed by) patients and will be discussed at a CME activity.
+A Conflict of Interest arises when an individual has a relevant financial relationship with a commercial interest (a pharmaceutical company or medical device manufacturer) whose products or services are used on (or consumed by) patients and will be discussed at a CME activity.

-Financial Relationships that do not create a conflict of interest include those:
+Q. Are there any Financial Relationships that do not create a conflict of interest?